 - Make sure to get prenatal care, and keep up with recommended visits and tests.

 - Reduce stress during your pregnancy.

-- Talk to your doctor or midwife about other ways to stay healthy.
+- Talk to your provider or midwife about other ways to stay healthy.

-Women with a history of preterm delivery may need weekly injections with the hormone progesterone.
+Women with a history of preterm delivery may need weekly injections of the hormone progesterone.
 Be sure to tell your provider if you had a previous premature birth.

 When to Call the Doctor

-Call your doctor right away if you notice any of these signs before your 37thweek of pregnancy
+Call your provider right away if you notice any of these signs before your 37th week of pregnancy:

 - Spotting, bleeding, mucous, or watery fluid leaking from your vagina

 Your provider can do an exam to see if you are having preterm labor.